Best Snowboards for Beginners, And What to Look For

 It puts mastering the basics to the forefront, with a solid and predictable ride that won’t hang up.
 Once you’ve graduated to the next level, it’ll deliver on that front too. $$.
 Find here.

 Here’s another one with a park focus-if you’re hoping to start filling your trick bag as soon as possible, this is a great option.
 A fun board all-around, it might not have the response time you are looking for if you are getting super technical, but for most people in their first few years of boarding, this will be a winner.
+The softness that makes it just a touch less responsive actually makes it a lot more forgiving as you learn your moves.

 Having an agenda is often referred to as a bad thing-but not in this case.
 Ride’s agenda is a board that could also qualify as an intermediate board, if you think you might bypass the entry-level quickly.
 It carries a bit higher price tag as well.